Mommy Makeover Plastic Surgery: Who, What, Why?

 1. What is a Mommy Makeover?

 A “mommy makeover” combines surgical and/or non-surgical cosmetic enhancement procedures designed to get you closer to your pre-pregnancy state.
-These can include body contouring plastic surgery procedures, facial rejuvenation, breast enhancement, and other options.
+These can include body contouring plastic surgery procedures, facelift surgery, breast enhancement, and other options.